 - CAP’s shipping tubes are very light-duty; higher chance of damage to bar during transit.

 While there are certainly aspects of the CAP OB-86B that are far superior than most other box-store bars, nothing about the bar is particularly impressive.
-The features that make it stand out as a good box-store bar are things that any other mid-grade bar already has; accurate specifications, corrosion resistant finishes, quality knurl, no pin assembly, etc.
+The features that make it stand out as a good box-store bar are things that any other mid-grade barbell already has; accurate specifications, corrosion resistant finishes, quality knurl, no pin assembly, etc.

 All that said, it is about as good as you’ll get for this kind of money, and I still think there are a handful of people that this bar could be appropriate for; specifically beginners and those with a very low budget.

 So if you’re relatively new to weight training and your budget is tight, then by all means buy this bar.
 It is the lesser of countless evils in the budget-bar world, and I prefer this bar over any of the $99 pinned bars you’d find in a Dick’s or Sports Authority, or on Amazon.
-I even prefer this bar to the Rogue Beater, not only because it has normal barbell specifications with no pin, but also because it’s like $50 less with shipping.
+I even prefer this bar to the beater bars, not only because it has normal barbell specifications with no pin, but also because it’s like $50 less with shipping.